 The maximum deposit is for the Wirex card is USD 1,000.
 If you need a card with higher maximum deposit limits than that, don’t worry.
 You’ll find it in our cryptocurrency debit card list.

-If this is the cryptocurrency debit card for you, congratulations.
+Finally, if this is the cryptocurrency debit card for you, congratulations.
 Sign up here NOW.

-If not, check out one of the other epic cryptocurrency debit cards in our cryptocurrency debit card list.
+But if not, check out one of the other epic cryptocurrency debit cards in our cryptocurrency debit card list.
 Good luck!